 \section{Introduction}

-\textit{Machine Learning as a Service} (MLaaS) is increasingly adopted across industries as it provides access to powerful models without the need for in-house development or maintenance~\citep{mlaas}.
-However, it raises serious privacy concerns since models are often trained on proprietary or sensitive data~\citep{ml4medical,ml4finance}, and inference requires clients to share private information (e.g., medical or financial records) with external service providers. \textit{Privacy-Preserving Machine Learning} (PPML) addresses these risks using cryptographic methods, mainly secure \textit{Multi-Party Computation} (MPC)~\citep{ppmlmpcsok} and \textit{Fully Homomorphic Encryption} (FHE)~\citep{ppmlfhesok}, which protect both client data and provider models.
-Broadly, PPML methods fall into \textit{interactive} and \textit{non-interactive} categories~\citep{mpcnn}.
-Interactive PPML, based on MPC, requires the client and the service provider to jointly perform inference~\citep{minionn,gazelle,delphi,safenet,cheetah,pillar}.
-It keeps computational costs relatively low but requires multiple communication rounds, leading to higher communication and bandwidth requirements that limit applicability.
-Non-interactive PPML, typically using FHE, adopts a fire-and-forget paradigm~\citep{cryptonets,lola,hemet,mpcnn,sarkar,autofhe}, where the client encrypts inputs, the provider computes on ciphertexts, and the client decrypts the output.
+\textit{Machine Learning as a Service} (MLaaS) is increasingly adopted across industries because it provides access to powerful models without requiring in-house development or maintenance~\cite{mlaas}.
+However, it raises serious privacy concerns since models are often trained on proprietary or sensitive data~\cite{ml4medical,ml4finance}, and inference requires clients to share private information (e.g., medical or financial records) with external service providers. \textit{Privacy-Preserving Machine Learning} (PPML) addresses these risks using predominantly cryptographic methods, mainly secure \textit{Multi-Party Computation} (MPC)~\cite{ppmlmpcsok} and \textit{Fully Homomorphic Encryption} (FHE)~\cite{ppmlfhesok}, which protect both client data and provider models.
+Broadly, PPML methods fall into \textit{interactive} and \textit{non-interactive} categories~\cite{mpcnn}.
+Interactive PPML, based on MPC, requires the client and the service provider to jointly perform inference~\cite{minionn,gazelle,delphi,safenet,cheetah,pillar}.
+It keeps computational costs relatively low but requires multiple communication rounds, which leads to high communication and bandwidth requirements.
+Non-interactive PPML, typically using FHE, adopts a fire-and-forget paradigm~\cite{cryptonets,lola,hemet,mpcnn,sarkar,autofhe}, where the client encrypts inputs, the provider computes on ciphertexts, and the client decrypts the output.
 This reduces communication to a single round at the expense of heavy server-side computation.
-Despite the costs, non-interactive PPML is well-suited to third-party services as it eliminates client involvement during inference, supports low-resource devices, and works in low-bandwidth settings.
+Despite the costs, non-interactive PPML is well-suited to third-party services because it eliminates client involvement during inference, supports clients with low-resource devices, and works in low-bandwidth settings.
 Motivated by these advantages, this work focuses on non-interactive PPML.